NFIBrokerage/spear/guides/link_resolution.md

 The `link` field on the read event is `nil` and the `event` field has a strange `data` body of `0@es_supported_clients`.
-With link resolution turned off, we are telling the EventStore that we'd like to read the stream
+With link resolution turned off, we are telling the EventStoreDB that we'd like to read the stream
 literally: to receive just the links themselves.

 When we turn link resolution on, we see a different picture